Rawalpindi: Religion

-96.8% of Rawalpindi's population is Muslim, 2.47% is Christian, 0.73% belong to other religious groups.
+96.7% of Rawalpindi's population is Muslim, 3.1% is Christian, 0.2% belong to other religious groups.
 The city's Kohaati Bazaar is site of large Shia mourning-processions for Ashura.
 The neighbourhoods of Waris Shah Mohallah and Pir Harra Mohallah form the core of Muslim settlement in Rawalpindi's old city.

+Prior to partition there was a sizable Sikh and Hindu community living in Rawalpindi.
+Today, the city is still home to a few hundred Hindu families.
+Despite the fact that the vast majority of the city's Hindus fled en masse to India after Partition, most Hindu temples in the old city remain standing, although in disrepair and often abandoned.
+Many of the old city's neighbourhoods continue to bear Hindu and Sikh names, such as Krishanpura, Aria Mohallah, Akaal Garh, Mohanpura, Amarpura, Kartarpura, Bagh Sardaraan, Angatpura.

 Rawalpindi was a majority Hindu and Sikh city prior to the Partition of India in 1947, combined composing 51.05 percent of the total population according to the 1941 census.
 The same census detailed Muslims made up 43.79 percent of the total population.
 The Baba Dyal Singh Gurdwara in Rawalpindi was where the reformist Nirankari movement of Sikhism originated.
 The city still has a small Sikh population, but has been bolstered by the arrival of Sikhs fleeing political instability in Khyber Pakhtunkhwa.

-The city is still home to a few hundred Hindu families.
-Despite the fact that the vast majority of the city's Hindus fled en masse to India after Partition, most Hindu temples in the old city remain standing, although in disrepair and often abandoned.
-Many of the old city's neighbourhoods continue to bear Hindu and Sikh names, such as Krishanpura, Arya Mohallah, Akaal Garh, Mohanpura, Amarpura, Kartarpura, Bagh Sardaraan, Angatpura.